sunilemanjee/quantization-test-ui/README.md

    - **Local**: `http://localhost:5001` or `http://127.0.0.1:5001`
    - **Network**: `http://[your-ip-address]:5001` (accessible from other devices on the network)

-3. **Perform a search**:
+5. **Perform a comparison**:
-   - Enter your search query in the text field
-   - Select the quantization type (INT8, INT4, or BBQ)
+   - Select the quantization type (INT8, INT4, INT4 with Rescore, or BBQ)
-   - Click "Compare Search Results"
+   - Click "Run Comparison"
+   - View the side-by-side results with visual highlighting

-4. **Analyze the results**:
+6. **Analyze the results**:
-   - View the side-by-side comparison
+   - View the summary statistics at the top
-   - Check the color-coded results
+   - Check the color-coded results in both panels
-   - Read the AI-generated analysis
-   - Review the statistics
+   - Hover over results for detailed tooltips
+   - Click "Show Elasticsearch Query" to see the actual queries being executed

 ## How It Works

 ### Search Process
-1. **Full Fidelity Search**: Queries the Elasticsearch index without quantization
+1. **Full Fidelity Search**: Queries the `properties` index without quantization
-2. **Quantized Search**: Queries the same index with the selected quantization method
+2. **Quantized Search**: Queries the appropriate quantized index based on selection:
+   - INT8: `properties_int8` index
+   - INT4: `properties_int4` index
+   - INT4 with Rescore: `properties_int4` index with rescore_vector parameter
+   - BBQ: `properties_bbq` index
 3. **Comparison**: Analyzes differences in results and positions
-4. **AI Analysis**: Generates insights about the quantization impact
+4. **Visual Analysis**: Provides color-coded highlighting and summary statistics

 ### Result Classification
 - **Perfect Matches (Green)**: Results that appear in the same position in both searches